Breast Implant Removal

 What is BIA-ALCL?

 BIA-ALCL, or Anaplastic Large Cell Lymphoma, is a very rare cancer of the immune system that has been linked to certain types of aggressively textured implants.
 As a result of recent research into breast implant-associated BIA-ALCL, the BioCell® textured implants that were predominantly associated with BIA-ALCL have been voluntarily recalled by Allergan®.
-It’s important to note that the amount of patients who are affected by this condition because of their breast implants is extremely low when compared to the total number of women who have implants.
+It’s important to note that the number of patients who are affected by this condition because of their breast implants is extremely low when compared to the total number of women who have implants.
 Dr. Jon Paul Trevisani does not place any kind of textured implants at his practice, and currently sees no need to utilize textured implants.
 That said, it is always best to remain observant to potential changes in the appearance and feel of your breasts.
 Furthermore, Dr. Jon Paul Trevisani fully understands the desire to safeguard your health by completely removing your breast implants.

 While the FDA does not currently recommend explant surgery for all patients with textured implants, they encourage vigilance in recognizing the common symptoms of BIA-ALCL, which include: